 #7 – Teach Critical Thinking With Innovations and Experiments

-When you are teaching soft skills to college students, one of the most important soft skills to consider is critical thinking.
-Many students find it difficult to analyse facts, observe, form their own judgement and provide feedback, especially when a higher authority is involved.
+When you are teaching soft skills to college students, one of the most essential soft skills to consider is critical thinking.
+Many students find it challenging to analyse facts, observe, form their own judgement and provide feedback, especially when a higher authority is involved.

-Feedbacks are one of the best ways to teach the students critical thinking.
-There are so many factors to consider before they offer you their opinions or suggestions and it would also give them an opportunity to think and come to a conclusion.
+Feedbacks are one of the best ways to teach students critical thinking.
+There are so many factors to consider before they offer you their opinions or suggestions, and it would also give them an opportunity to think and come to a conclusion.

-And that is why feedbacks are important not just for the students, but also for the teachers.
-It is important to teach them that there is nothing fearful in voicing out their opinions or suggestions as long as they are doing it politely and in the right way.
+And that is why feedbacks are essential not just for the students but also for the teachers.
+It is important to teach them that there is nothing fearful in voicing their opinions or suggestions as long as they are doing it politely and correctly.

 Give the students an opportunity to provide feedback regarding the class and the learning techniques used.
 You can use an interactive word cloud to your advantage here.